fenriskiba/fenriskiba.github.io/tech/linux/distro-hopping-2025.md

 * First time on Min 22
 * Having some weird issues with dual webcam setups
   * May be an issue with the Icron USB over Ethernet adapters, since those worked fine previously
+    * This theory backed up by networking issues